austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 The definitions can hold true for a server for a multiplayer game (eg. Minecraft), a server reserved for a group of people for communication (eg. Mumble & TeamSpeak), and a server where Discord bots are being operated from.
 In each case, the server software (such as the Minecraft server jar file) meets definition #1, whereas the server infrastructure (eg. VPS) meets definition #2.

-But that's not the case for a Discord "server": It's just some data, together with data of other "servers," resting on Discord's computational servers.
-A Discord "server" is not a program on its own, nor has any infrastructure been dedicated to any specific "server," thus violating both definitions.
+But that's not the case for a Discord "server": it's just some data, together with data of other "servers," resting on Discord's computational servers.
+A Discord "server" is not a program on its own, nor has any computational infrastructure been dedicated to any specific "server," thus violating both definitions.
 Presumably to attract gamers who often utilizes the correct "server" concept, Discord attempts to equate it to a chat group, muddying the waters for the definition of this technical term.
 (Hence Discord refers to "servers" as *guilds* in API documentations.)

 ### What about Matrix?

-In Matrix, a *homeserver* is a server, in that it meets both definitions: Dedicated infrastructures (definition #2) running [a server software](../#set-up-own-homeserver-or-join-an-existing-homeserver) (definition #1).
-Furthermore, these homeservers, while operated independently of each other and not under control of a sole entity, communicate (transmitting messages and such) with each other using an agreed-upon protocol, thereby keeping the Matrix platform alive.
-Platforms using such structure is called a federated platform.
+In Matrix, a *homeserver* is a server, in that it meets both definitions: Dedicated infrastructures (definition #2) running [a server software](../#set-up-your-own-homeserver-or-join-an-existing-homeserver) (definition #1).
+Furthermore, these homeservers, while operated independently of each other and not under the control of a single entity, communicate (transmitting messages and such) with each other using an agreed-upon protocol, thereby keeping the Matrix platform alive.
+Platforms that use such structure, such as Matrix, [fediverse](https://fediverse.party/en/fediverse) and email, are called federated platforms.

-### "Federated"?
-Why should that matter?

-Because...

-* [You can set up your own homeserver, or join an existing server.](../#set-up-own-homeserver-or-join-an-existing-homeserver) You have control over where your private data goes, without jeopardizing access to the platform.
-* A platform cannot make unilateral decisions on its own: It must reach community consensus.

 ## Why not Discord?